 To further assess if you are a candidate, please see the Eligibility Criteria.

-We define a social venture or initiative as one that combines innovation, resourcefulness and opportunity to address a critical social and/or environmental challenge.
-You may have set up a venture as a for-profit or not-for-profit organisation, or you may have led a programme/project within a larger organisation – in either case, your primary objective is to create sustainable systems change and you have measured your success towards that objective.
+We define a social venture or initiative as one that combines innovation, resourcefulness, and opportunity to address a critical social and/or environmental challenge.
+You may have set up a venture as a for-profit or not-for-profit organisation, or you may have initiated and led a programme/project within a larger organisation – in either case, your primary objective is to create sustainable systems change, and you have measured your success towards that objective.

 Do I need to have 3 years’ experience working on a social venture/initiative or impact career by the time I apply, or by the time I start my MBA?